Yunior García

 1. Fight for the liberation of all individuals who were detained on July 11, 2021.

-2. Attempt to carry out the first peaceful anti-government protest authorized with all legal guarantees, without repression or violent incidents.
+2. Attempt to hold the first peaceful anti-government demonstration authorized with all legal guarantees, without repression or violent incidents.

-3. Convene a plebiscite with all guarantees under the 2019 constitution that allows the sovereign will of the people of Cuba to be decided at the polls.
+3. Call for a plebiscite with all the guarantees protected by the 2019 constitution that allows the sovereign will of the people of Cuba to be decided at the polls.

 In September 2021, Archipiélago requested authorization from the Government to march against violence in Havana on November 20.
-In the following days, other provinces of the island submitted this request to their respective Provincial Government offices, thereby joining the call.
+In the following days, other provinces on the island submitted the same request to their respective Provincial Government offices, thereby joining the call.

-Like other activists, Yunior has been besieged in his own home, restricting his freedom of movement.
+Like other activists, Yunior has been besieged in his own home, preventing him from moving freely.
 He has been interrogated several times by State Security officials and is a victim of daily harassment by the repressive forces, even being monitored by as many as eight agents at once.

-On October 4, 2021, the Center for Studies on the Rule of Law, Cuba Próxima, announced the addition of the playwright to its Deliberative Council.
+On October 4, 2021, the Center for the Study of the Rule of Law, Cuba Próxima, announced the inclusion of the playwright in its Deliberative Council.

 Source: